andrelaf/deliver-value-methodology/docs/en/templates.md

 ## Other Templates

+## Other Templates

 We are working on more templates to support the Deliver-Value framework implementation.
+For a comprehensive overview of available templates, check out our [Templates Guide](/docs/en/templates.md).

+If you're interested in practical implementation guidance, visit our [Practical Implementation Guide](/docs/en/practice.md).

 If you have suggestions or would like to contribute a template, please consult our [contribution guide](/deliver-value-methodology/CONTRIBUTING.md).

 ---